More Free Puzzles

 fee, and never any pop-ups either (I hate those things).
 These

-are some of the puzzles that have appeared in the Brainpower
+are some of the puzzles that have appeared in The Mind Power

-about the newsletter).
-The solutions are at the bottom of the
+Report.
+The solutions are at the bottom of the page.
+Good

 1. While walking, you come to a fork in the road.
 You don't

 know which way to go to reach your destination, but there are

 two computers there - one programmed to always tell the truth

 while the other always tells a lie.
 The problem is that you don't

 know which is which, and you get to ask only one question of